teamapis/spec-tools/README.md

-# spec-tools
+# TEAM APIs Tools

-Goofy tools we use to fetch this stuff.
+The goofy script we use to fetch and update this stuff.